jtkovacs/jtkovacs.github.io/refs/tocs/text-analytics_TOC.md

 ## 1.2.
 Text mining process

-Per Sharda et al. (2014, pp. 220-226), text mining can be undertaken through the three-step process elaborated below.
-Delen and Crossland (2008, cited in Sharda et al., 2014) place the black box of this process into the following context, which they represent graphically:
+Per Sharda et al., text mining can be undertaken through the three-step process elaborated below (2014; I follow and mostly quote from pp. 220-226, but some term definitions are taken from pp. 206-207).

+Delen and Crossland (2008, cited in Sharda et al., 2014) place the 'black box' of this data mining process into the following context, which they represent graphically:

 - **Input**
 -   structured data